 I couldn't really factor in taking him to Sarajevo or Mostar or down into Herzegovina.
 Just absolutely no time.

 So we concentrated on his first day, his arrival day, of just catching up as brothers would do.

 Looking around where I live now, because he's never been here before and introducing him to some of the local food, because I do try to focus on local and regional food.
 I mean you can get Chateaubriand anywhere else in Europe, so why come to Bosnia Herzegovina and have a pepper steak or something like that, which I suppose, you would find better in Northern European countries.

 When Trevor arrived in the village, we had Grah, with nice local sausages and lots of cuts of sliced meats and cheeses.

-The second day, (well his first full day), we took him to Banja Luka to show him the city that is about 15 km away from where I live.
+Day 2, (well his first full day), we took him to Banja Luka to show him the city that is about 15 km away from where I live.